 invalid-credentials.
 For the account sync to resume, you must ask the user to go through the authentication flow again with their new credentials or server settings.

-<ACCOUNT_ID>, and the Nylas API token returned from reauthentication will point to this account.
+<ACCOUNT_ID>.
+The Nylas API token returned from re-authentication will point to this new account.

 Your application must detect this new

-<ACCOUNT_ID> and take appropriate measures to invalidate all existing IDs you have cached since they are no longer valid.
+<ACCOUNT_ID> and take appropriate measures to invalidate all existing IDs you've cached since they're no longer valid.

 Be sure to revoke any former access tokens you are no longer using with the /oauth/revoke endpoint.
 If you no longer have access to these tokens, you can revoke all tokens automatically using the Revoke all tokens endpoint.

 User Accounts from Mail Server

 A password change usually doesn't create a separate account, but it’s possible that Nylas will auto-detect a different mail server during re-authentication.
 It’s important to be aware of any

 <ACCOUNT_ID> changes for a particular user.

 From an application perspective on your end, if you detect that the